 The quality of tea between loose leaf and the average tea bag is also greatly different.
 As one might guess, tea bags came about as a convenient way to sell and brew.
 Packing the bag full of leaves meant little room for the tea to expand and very little taste so tea companies began cutting the tea smaller.
 It makes for more room and thus better taste.
 These types of teas are low grade and consist of little more than a dusting of leaves.

 Of course there are high quality tea bags available.
 Some companies produce larger tea bags that can support bigger leaf pieces for a more loose leaf-quality brew.
 Triangular bags offer greater space for tea to expand.
 One problem does remains the same - you're stuck with manufactured, pre-made blends.
+Bagged teas are more convenient for travel, quick brewing and are less work all around so they're still the most popular choice.

 BREWING LOOSE LEAF TEA